brentmartin/CodeSchool/Try_jQuery/Lesson-3/readme.md

 ##3.12 Removing the Clicked Button
 _250 PTS_
 When we click on one of the buttons, it removes all buttons on the page.
 Instead, let's just remove the one button that was clicked by using this.

+##3.13 Relative Traversing I
+_250 PTS_
+With multiple tours on the page, we're no longer appending the message in the right place.
+We really only want this message to be added after() the button we click on.
+Instead of appending the message to the .usa list, add it after() the button that was clicked.